About the Blog:

 Autodesk already has some very great marketing and tips and tutorial content on the web and in print, so I am not out to mimic that but add quick bit size nuggets of information that may interest them in our products as well as technology or resources.

 I have been a passionate user of Autodesk Products, first as a customer and now as a Technologist for the Office of the CTO.
-I have been with Autodesk since 1998 and currently work with technologies in the Office of the CTO and Autodesk Labs.
-I was trained as a mechanical designer and has used many of the Autodesk products as a customer prior to joining Autodesk.
+I was trained as a mechanical designer and have used many of the Autodesk products as a customer prior to joining Autodesk in 1998.

 All blog posts are fresh, never frozen or from a can.
 No saturated fats, MSG, and of course they are gluten free unless you print posts and eat the paper.